careful with online course images

 • Don’t just use images you find on the web

-• Read licenses agreements on any free photos to verify the exact terms
+• Read license agreements on any free photos to verify the exact terms

 • You can get some good images that don’t need attribution via graphic apps like Canva

-• Prices vary on stock photos, but we really like the price and selection on Envato
+• Prices vary on stock photos, but we like the price and selection on Envato

-• Consider making your own images if it makes sense
+• Consider making your images if it makes sense

 • Use different cost/quality images across your business like course sales page vs blog